duck84/Markov-Rust/README.md

 ## Change log

 8/3/18
--Parsing
+- Parsing
---parsing is now generalized to record all words for each character.
+-- parsing is now generalized to record all words for each character.
---Hashmap of CHARACTER : vector of strings
+-- Hashmap of CHARACTER : vector of strings

 8/4/18
--Loop Issues
+- Loop Issues
---Previously histogram was overwriting values as a `HashMap<&str, (&str, &str)>` now a `HashMap<&str, Vec<(&str, &str)>>`
+-- Previously histogram was overwriting values as a `HashMap<&str, (&str, &str)>` now a `HashMap<&str, Vec<(&str, &str)>>`
---Now randomly selects a suffix tuple if more than one is present.
+-- Now randomly selects a suffix tuple if more than one is present.

 ## Issues